 Indigenous Month Mini Grants

-The Indigenous Month Mini Grant is open to all public libraries, school libraries and tribal libraries in the State of Utah.
+The Indigenous Month Mini Grant is open to all libraries (academic, public, school, and tribal) in the State of Utah.
 School libraries within the same district are encouraged to apply individually.
 Likewise, branch libraries within the same system are encouraged to apply individually.

 - Expenses to bring an author, poet, educator, trainer, or presenter

 - Educational material

 - FOOD OR REFRESHMENTS ARE NOT ALLOWABLE EXPENSES